gwastro/pycbc/docs/distributions.rst

 Generating samples in a Python script by using the .ini file
 ============================================================

-This example shows how to generate samples in a Python script by using a standalone .ini file.
+This example shows how to generate samples in a Python script by using a standalone .ini `file <https://github.com/gwastro/pycbc/tree/master/examples/distributions/pycbc_bbh_prior.ini>`_.
 In this example, we can also learn that when we draw samples from source-frame masses and comoving volume uniformly, the distributions of detector-frame masses are not uniform.

 .. plot:: ../examples/distributions/sampling_from_config_example.py
    :include-source: